rebira123-xnet/simple-port-scanner/README.md

-# simple-port-scanner

-Project Description
+ Simple Port Scanner

-This is a simple beginner-level cybersecurity project built using Python.
+This is a small cybersecurity project I built while learning Python and networking basics.

-The tool scans a target IP address or website and checks common ports to see which ones are open.
+The idea is simple: you give a website or IP address, and the tool checks some common ports to see which ones are open

-It helped me understand basic networking concepts, TCP/IP communication, and how services run on different port
+ Why I built this

+I’m just starting in cybersecurity, and I wanted to understand how port scanning actually works in real systems.

+This project helped me connect what I learned in theory with something practical.

-How It Works
+How it works

-- The user enters a website or IP address
+- You enter a website or IP address
-- The program converts the website into an IP address
+- It converts the website into an IP (if needed)
-- It scans a list of common ports
+- It checks common ports one by one
-- It shows which ports are open on the target system
+- If a port is open, it shows it in the terminal

- Tools Used
+ Tools used

 - Python
-- Socket library
+- socket module

- Features
-- Scans common ports (HTTP, HTTPS, SSH, etc.)
-- Converts domain names to IP addresses
-- Shows open ports clearly in terminal output
-- Simple and beginner-friendly

- What I Learned
+ What I learned

-- Basics of networking and TCP/IP
-- How port scanning works
+- How ports work in networking
-- Python socket programming
+- Basic socket programming in Python
+- How services like SSH, HTTP, HTTPS run on different ports
-- Introduction to cybersecurity reconnaissance
+- Basic idea of reconnaissance in cybersecurity

 Disclaimer

-This tool is made for educational purposes only.
+This project is only for learning purposes.
-Do not use it on networks or systems without permission.
+I will not use it on any system I don’t own or don’t have permission to test.

- Author
-Beginner Cybersecurity Student
+ About me

+I’m a beginner in cybersecurity, still learning step by step.
+This is one of my first practical projects in this field.